Gastove/formidable-blabs/README.md

 2. Clone this repo. `cd` in to `formidable_blabs/resources`.
 3. Make a copy of the file `local.edn.template`; call it `local.edn`.
 4. Replace the block `<REPLACE ME>` with your Slack token.
+5. Copy `commands.template.edn` to `commands.edn`; this is now where you configure blabs.
+(Protip: this can also be a symlink to a config file under version control elsewhere.)
-5. Now `cd` back to the project root and run:
+6. Now `cd` back to the project root and run:

 ```bash
 # One-time setup